 It’s imperative to have a recovery plan in place to help you weather the worst of it which brings us to our next point…

 One way to help you recover losses from a flood is through insurance.
 Understandably, insurance companies place a higher premium on properties that have been flooded in the past.
 There are also areas that insurance providers will refuse so you need to find out ahead of time.
 Expect to pay more for insurance however, we strongly advise that you do your homework first before you completely buy into a contract.
 Research insurance premiums in flood zones and clearly put into writing any quote that is offered to you.

 Last but definitely not least, you have to be certain about the current condition of the property before deciding to buy it.
 Make sure that the property and structure on it are safe.
 During the inspection, take note of the following things:

 - A list of all the damages, big and small

 - Past repairs and renovations

 - The condition of the soil at the property

 Can I inspect the property on my own?

 Unless you have prior experience in professional property inspection, it is not recommended to inspect a building or property on your own.
 It’s too easy to miss important details that are crucial in assessing the safety of the property so the inspection is best left in the hands of a professional.

 Inspect My Home is one of Australia’s largest and most trusted building and pest inspection companies.
-Our team of professional property inspectors are trained to carry out thorough and objective pre-purchase property inspections, followed by an informative and easy-to-understand report that you will find in your inbox as soon as 24 hours after the inspection.
+Our team of professional property inspectors are trained to carry out thorough and objective pre-purchase building inspections, followed by an informative and easy-to-understand report that you will find in your inbox as soon as 24 hours after the inspection.
 Call today on 1300 337 447 or conveniently book online.